phetsims/vector-addition/doc/implementation-notes.md

 * Vectors cannot be rotated or scaled via direct manipulation.
 They must be indirectly rotated/scaled using the spinners for base vectors and equations.

+## Core Description

+Screen summary descriptions are found in a class per screen: Explore1DScreenSummaryContent, Explore2DScreenSummaryContent, LabScreenSummaryContent, and EquationsScreenSummaryContent.

+To identify other code related to core description, search for options that are related to description - `accessibleName`, `accessibleHelpText`, `accessibleObjectResponse`, `accessibleContextResponse`, etc.

+## PhET-iO